charmoniumQ/execution-description/se4rs/main.md

 It presents a compromise where different teams can implement their codes however they see fit while enabling others to run them easily.
 This specification would lead to greater productivity in the (re)use of scientific experiments, empower developers to build tools that leverage those common specifications, and enable software engineering researchers to study reproducibility at scale.

+\eject

-# Appendix I: Example document
+# Appendix: Example automatic reproducibility specification

-The following language sample is not the final proposal for the complete vocabulary; the peer-review process is not well-suited to iterate on technical details.
+The following language sample is not the final proposal for the complete vocabulary; the peer-review process is not ideal to iterate on technical details.
+Instead, we invite technical contributions at the repository, <https://github.com/charmoniumQ/execution-description>.
 The point of this article is to argue that the community should spend effort developing this vocabulary.

 \small